 Michael Zürn (editor)

-Besides being Director of the Global Governance unit at the WZB Berlin Social Science Center and the editor of this blog, I am a Professor of International Relations at the Freie Universität Berlin and I serve on a number of boards.
+Besides being Director of the Global Governance unit at the WZB Berlin Social Science Center and the editor of this blog, I am a Professor of International Relations at the Free University of Berlin and I serve on a number of boards.
 I work on the emergence and functioning of inter- and supranational institutions, as well as on the normative tensions and political conflicts under which these developments unfold.
 In addition, my research interests are also related to authority, legitimacy, democracy, and conflict lines.
 My latest book, which I modestly titled A Theory of Global Governance.
-Authority, Legitimacy, and Contestation, will be published with Oxford University Press in March 2018.
+Authority, Legitimacy, and Contestation, was published with Oxford University Press in March 2018.
 When I am not writing, I prefer conversations about jazz and soccer, or rather – in order of preference – soccer and jazz.

 İrem Ebetürk (editor)